clerk/clerk-sdk-go/README.md

 # Clerk Go SDK

-**This is still a work in progress.
-The current stable release is v1.
+**This is a beta release.
+The package is fully working and is expected to enter the GA phase soon.
 See the main branch for the stable release.**

 The official [Clerk](https://clerk.com) Go client library for accessing the [Clerk Backend API](https://clerk.com/docs/reference/backend-api).